 The Prevention Research Collaborative of Michigan (PRC) stands with the Black Lives Matter movement in denouncing police brutality, white supremacy, and racism.
 Our current climate is illuminating a number of challenges facing our nation and we know too well that this problem has persisted for centuries.
 Recent events have forced many of us who are more privileged by our whiteness to confront the harsh reality that many Black Americans have always known: racism is embedded in the founding ideology of this nation and continues to drive the systems and structures of our nation to the present.

 The privileged among us must bear the weight of undoing racism, and we need to work with our Black colleagues and friends, sometimes leading, sometimes supporting, but always working toward a more just and equitable society.
 It is all of our responsibilities to do more than simply acknowledge systemic racism.
 We need to tear down the structures that are in place that disadvantage people of color.
 We have no more pressing public health issue than this one.

-To that end, we are committed to the following actions as a prevention research center.
+To that end, we are committed to the following actions.
 These initial goals are the foundation upon which we will pursue social justice and undo racism in all the work we do.
 In the next year we will work to achieve these goals:

-Goal 1: Identify gaps in our knowledge and create a research agenda for PRC-MI
+Goal 1: Identify gaps in our knowledge and create a research agenda for PRC